Pardon our dust! This site is getting a bit of a makeover and switching hosts.

 The K Locus

-Kbr/- - Brindle.
-Brindle is a dominant allele, but it is recessive to dominant black.
-While we write the brindle allele as “Kbr” for ease, every brindle dog will test as “KB/ky” because brindle is the result of a duplication of the KB and ky alleles.
+Brindle: Brindle is a dominant allele, but it is recessive to dominant black.
 Pheomelanin is expressed where there are breaks in the black pattern, creating a striped look.
 The width of these breaks can vary.
 Any allele(s) that dilutes or modifies black or red pigment will alter the color/appearance of the brindle; for example: above right, silver brindle.
 Genes that modify phæomelanin can similarly alter the look of a brindle dog.

 The E Locus

-Em/- - Mask.
-The Mask allele is the most dominant on the E locus.
+Mask: The Mask allele is the most dominant on the E locus.
 Masking describes the eumelanin on the face of the dog.
 It can range from just a small bit around the nose to a full face.
 In some breeds, masking can extend beyond the head!
 This is commonly referred to as “extreme masking”.

 Liver and Blue

-Liver/Chocolate/Brown - b/b.
-Liver affects any eumelanin and changes it to a red/brown color.
+Liver/Chocolate/Brown: Liver affects any eumelanin and changes it to a red/brown color.
 Any black skin pigment, such as on the lips, eyelids, and nose leather, will be similarly brown in color.
 Eyes are typically a more yellow-ish color.
 B/B (capital letters) indicates no presence of liver, and all pigment will be black.
 Some have mentioned seeing liver borzoi in the past but I have yet to see evidence of it existing in borzoi.
 It should be noted that blue dilute can look deceptively like liver on some dogs such as Ay sable.
 If you have a borzoi or silken that has tested B/b or b/b, please let me know!

 What we have concluded is that the phenotype of a homozygous eg hound depends entirely on what is happening on the K locus and A locus.
 If the dog is E/eg or Em/eg, then Grizzle will not affect the other loci, and the dog will not express any of the various grizzle looks below.

-Classic Grizzle - ky/ky eg/eg at/at - Alternatively can be eg/e.
+Classic Grizzle - Alternatively can be eg/e.
 In this instance eg is modifying at/at, black and tan.
 The black markings recede a bit to create a widow's peak on the face, and a dark blanket of black covering the rest of the body.
 The black hairs are banded-- the tips are black while the roots are red. eg doesn't dilute eumelanin in this instance, but can dilute pheomelanin.
 A dog that would otherwise be a dark, rich, Irish Setter type red will typically lighten to tan, tans lighten to cream, and creams lighten to create what borzoi folk call "silver sable" (ahem, grizzle).